All Is Vanity by Charles Allan Gilbert (1892).

 Poison by Dior, photographed by Vincent Peters (2002).

-And so to the 21st century and this award-winning ad shot which brings us full circle with a copy of Gilbert’s original picture.
+And so to the 21st century and this award-winning ad shot which brings us full circle in its imitation of Gilbert’s picture.

 The effect was achieved with skilful lighting, set design and photography rather than post-production trickery, says Peters.